Certificate or Diploma in Trauma Therapy

 Increasing attention is being focused on clients who attend therapy while suffering from the effects of traumatic experiences from their past.
 This course is designed to equip qualified mental health professionals (counsellors, psychotherapists, psychologists) with the understanding and skills to work therapeutically and ethically in addressing clients’ trauma and dissociation.
 Other related professionals such as case managers, keyworkers or service managers are welcome to apply.

 Psychological trauma is identifiable and treatable, to reduce client suffering and restore fulfilment in life.
 This training provides a knowledge base and a valuable toolkit of materials for working with trauma clients by using cognitive and body-based techniques for symptom reduction, founded on psychoeducation.
+Participants will receive training in assessment and formulation of trauma client presentations, be trained in Trauma-Focused CBT (CPT) and will also be trained in EFT to Level 1 and Level 2 (Emotional Freedom Technique, or “tapping”), all included in this course.

 This 12-day CPD Certificate / Diploma course runs over 6 months, taught on 1 weekend per month, February – July 2020.
 To receive the CPD Certificate, the participant will attend the CPD training dates only.
 To receive the Diploma award, the participant will undertake additional written assignments at a higher level of cost.